GiovanniKarra/ASCEngine/README.md

 ### Dependencies

-The code depends on these python packages : pynput, consoledraw
+The code depends on these python packages : pynput, termcolor

 You can install them by using :